Blow-drying or air-drying your hair: What's Better?

 Can't make up your mind on whether you should dry your hair with a blow dryer or just by let your hair air dry?
 Both methods of drying carry their own pros and cons.
 To find out what these are, continue to read about beauty and not so beautiful things that these methods can bring to your hair.

-Blow Drying.
-Blow-drying seems like a perfect solution for most people who are on the go and don't have time to wait for their hair to air dry.
-Blow-drying is also good for adding volume to flat hair and more than anything else is convenient.
+In terms of style, blow-drying is also good for adding volume to flat hair.
+Of course, more than anything else blow drying hair is convenient.
 But with convenience comes the risk of drying out your hair by improperly blowing your hair dry with a dryer.

 Whatever method you choose, remember your hair is fragile and should be dried gently with care.